Universal Polarization for Processes with Memory: Proof of Fast Polarization

 \end{lemma} Fast polarization was first stated and proved in~\cite{Arikan_Telatar_2009}.
 It was later generalized by \sasoglu (see, e.g.,~\cite[Lemma 4.2]{sasoglu_thesis}).
 A simpler proof of a stronger result\footnote{In which~\eqref{eq_fast polarization z} is replaced with $\lim_{n_0\to\infty} \Probi{\forall n \geq n_0, \, Z_n \leq 2^{-2^{n\beta}}} = \Probi{Z_{\infty} =0}$.} for the general case can be found in~\cite{Tal_2017_simple}.
 Our fast polarization result is based on the proof of~\cite{Tal_2017_simple}.

 For example, $Z_n$ might be the Bhattacharyya parameter of a randomly-selected polarized \sopair (tantamount to a synthetic channel, in a channel-coding setting), which is an upper-bound on the probability of error of estimating the symbol from its observation.
-In the memoryless case, the recursion~\eqref{eq_bhattacharyya recursion} for the Bhattcharyya parameter with $\kappa = 2$ was established in~\cite[Proposition 5]{Arikan_2009}.
-Under memory,~\eqref{eq_bhattacharyya recursion} was shown in~\cite[Theorem 2]{sasoglu_Tal_mem}, with $\kappa = 2\psi_0$, where $\psi_0$ is a mixing parameter of the process; mixing parameters are defined in \Cref{lem_FAIM is psi mixing}.
+In the memoryless case, the recursion~\eqref{eq_bhattacharyya recursion} for the Bhattacharyya parameter with $\kappa = 2$ was established in~\cite[Proposition 5]{Arikan_2009}.
+Under memory,~\eqref{eq_bhattacharyya recursion} was shown in~\cite[Theorem 2]{sasoglu_Tal_mem}, with

+where $\psi_0$ is a mixing parameter of the process; mixing parameters are defined in \Cref{lem_FAIM is psi mixing}.
 Thus, the Bhattacharyya parameter polarizes fast to $0$ with or without memory.

 The proof in~\cite{Tal_2017_simple} establishes~\eqref{eq_fast polarization z} by showing that for every $\delta>0$ there exists an $n_0$ such that

 The magnitude of $n_0$ depends on two factors: the almost-sure convergence of $Z_n$ to $Z_{\infty}$ and the law of large numbers.
 The latter is independent of the process, but the former one is not.
 The proof utilizes the almost-sure convergence of $Z_n$ only for the following consequence.
 Recalling that $Z_n$ converges almost surely to a $\{0,1\}$-valued random variable, for any $\epsilon_a > 0$ and $\delta_a > 0$ there must be an $n_a$ such that